Dissipationless Spin-Charge Conversion in Excitonic Pseudospin Superfluid

-We call the exciton condensates with these two configurations as transverse ($yz$) and longitudial ($0x$) phases respectively.
+We call the exciton condensate with one of these two configurations (``$\perp$" and ``$\parallel$") as transverse ($yz$) and longitudinal ($0x$) phases respectively.
 Both configurations have two arbitrary phase variables.
-One is a U(1) phase variable $\varphi_0$, and the other is a combination of $\theta$ and $\varphi$ that satisfies the constraint of Eq.~(\ref{eqn5}).
-The two are nothing but gapless Goldstone modes associated with broken continuous symmetries.
+One is $\varphi_0$, an overall rotational phase of the pseudospin vector within the $yz$ or $0x$ plane~\cite{SM}.
+The other is a combination of $\theta$ and $\varphi$ that satisfies the constraint Eq.~(\ref{eqn5}).
+These two are nothing but gapless Goldstone modes associated with broken continuous symmetries.
+A first-order transition happens at $|h|=|h'|\neq 0$, where the general classical solution is given by a linear superposition of the two configurations~\cite{SM}.

-\textit{Spontaneously Broken Symmetries.}--- Both $yz$ and $0x$ phases break the relative $U(1)$ gauge symmetry between the two layers. $yz/0x$ phases also break the pseudospin rotational symmetry in which spins in the electron and hole layers are rotated around the field in same/opposite direction to each other.
-The two arbitrary U(1) phase variables in Eqs.~(\ref{eqn3}-\ref{eqn5}) correspond to two Goldstone modes associated with these symmetry breaking.
-In fact, they can be absorbed into the relative gauge transformation and the pseduospin rotation by way of a mean-field coupling, $\vec{\phi}_{\lambda}(\theta,\varphi,\varphi_0)\cdot\bm{a}^\dagger\vec{\bm{\sigma}}\bm{b}$ ($\lambda=yz,0x$).
-The coupling is invariant under the spin rotation around the $x$ axis together with a change of $\varphi_0$ by $\delta \varphi_0$,
+\textit{Spontaneously Broken Symmetries.}--- Both $yz$ and $0x$ phases break the relative $U(1)$ gauge symmetry between the two layers.
+They also break the pseudospin rotational symmetry in which spins in the electron and hole layers are rotated around the field in the same and opposite direction(s) respectively.
+The two arbitrary phase variables in Eqs.~(\ref{eqn3}--\ref{eqn5}) correspond to the Goldstone modes associated with these symmetry breakings.
+In fact, they can be absorbed into the relative gauge transformation and the pseduospin rotation by way of a mean-field coupling, $\vec{\phi}_{\omega}(\theta,\varphi,\varphi_0) \cdot\bm{a}^\dagger\vec{\bm{\sigma}}\bm{b}$ ($\omega=\perp,\parallel$).
+Namely, the coupling is invariant under spin rotations around the $x$ axis together with a change of $\varphi_0$ by $\delta \varphi_0$,

-Here the ``$\mp$" signs in Eq.~(\ref{eqn7}) are for the $\lambda=yz,0x$ respectively.
+Here the ``$\mp$" signs in Eq.~(\ref{eqn7}) are for $\omega=\perp, \!\ \parallel$ respectively.
+The upper and lower signs in ``$\pm$" and ``$\mp$" in the remaining of this letter shall be for $\omega=\perp, \!\ \parallel$ respectively.
 The coupling is also invariant under the relative gauge transformation together with a combination of changes of $\theta$, $\varphi$ and $\varphi_0$ under the constraint Eq.~(\ref{eqn5}),